ViSovereign/pacman-updates/README.md

 ## Features

-- Display a list of packages available for update.
+- Display a list of packages available for update for arch based distributions.
 - Set a bash terminal and script in the extension settings.
   - Use your own script to update your packages from the action menu!